-Quisitive has limited financial resources and there is no assurance that additional funding will be available to Quisitive or any of the Quisitive Subsidiaries for further operations or to fulfill their respective obligations under current agreements.
+Quisitive has limited financial resources and there is no assurance that additional funding will be available to Quisitive or any of the Quisitive Subsidiaries for further operations or to fulfill their respective obligations under current agreements including agreements with lenders to the Company and/or its subsidiaries.
 There is no assurance that Quisitive or any of the Quisitive Subsidiaries can generate sufficient revenues to operate profitably, or provide a return on investment, or that they will successfully implement their plans.